+While patients can expect to feel some sensation, acupuncture usually doesn’t cause pain; if it does hurt, the pain is mild and brief.
 Needles are inserted, usually at depths of about one-quarter inch to one inch.
-While patients can expect to feel some sensation, it usually doesn’t cause pain; if it does hurt, the pain is mild and brief.
 Patients typically report that the therapeutic benefits outweigh any short-term discomfort.

 Acupuncture is a safe, proven treatment that comes with few risks.
 Patients can experience soreness, and sometimes minor bleeding or bruising at the needle sites, but this typically passes in just a few days.
 Although there is a theoretical risk of injuring an internal organ by pushing in a needle too deeply, this is extremely rare and unlikely.
 Our physiotherapists have completed extensive training from Dr. Steven Aung, a world-renowned acupuncturist and professor at the University of Alberta’s Faculty of Extension.

 When will I start feeling the positive effects of my acupuncture treatment?

 It can often take up to 3 sessions to feel the positive effects of acupuncture, but this varies depending on the person and the condition being treated.
 Some people can feel immediate relief where others may need a few more sessions.
 You may also find yourself feeling exhausted after one of your sessions.
 This is a good sign that your body is trying to heal and re-balance itself.

 How many treatments are usually needed for acupuncture?
 Does it depend on the injury?

 There is no specific number of treatments needed for every person, it varies depending on the condition being treated and the person.
 For example, sometimes treatments can often start with 2 sessions per week for the first 2 weeks, then 1 session per week for 4-6 weeks.
 Some people benefit from treatments every few months for prevention.

 If you want to know how many treatments you’ll need, get in touch with us today!